--- Client-side HTTP library.

 ---Take the data returned from a HTTP request and return the status string.
 Useful

-messaes and even for advanced output.
+-- for print_debug messaes and even for advanced output.

 --